The 10 Best Shower Filters in 2020 – Reviews with Buying Guide

 10. Pelican Water PSF-1 3-Stage Premium Shower Filter

 The water filter by Pelican Water is excellent for those who want options.
-This three-stage shower filter comes in a variety of ways including: with a wall-mounted showerhead (in chrome or white), with a handheld showerhead (in chrome or white), or just the filter itself (in chrome or white).
+This three-stage shower filter comes in a variety of ways including a wall-mounted showerhead (in chrome or white), with a handheld showerhead (in chrome or white), or just the filter itself (in chrome or white).

 The water filter itself works to remove chlorine, chloramines and other chemicals from the water.
 It is so efficient that over 96% of chlorine can be removed.
 This will often increase softness in skin and hair while reducing dryness, flakiness and fading for colored hair.